 Our Founder, Craig Davis, will be speaking at the League of American Cyclists’ National Bike Summit in Washington D.C. on Tech Approaches to Safety Advocacy.
-He will discuss equipping cyclists to prevent collisions, analyze jurisdictional risk, and provide objective near miss data to traffic planners.
+He will discuss equipping cyclists to prevent collisions, analyzing jurisdictional risk, and providing objective near miss data to traffic planners.

 Our mission is to get cyclists to ride with cameras, giving them the confidence that someone is always watching out for them, and to submit egregious near miss incident reports to our free Incident Management System (IMS).
 Our IMS allows cyclists to track, analyze, update and map their incidents.
 Their incident reports also allow all cyclists to search for repeat offenders before future collisions occur.
 Cyclists can also update their incident reports as they move through the legal system allowing us to analyze jurisdictional risk, i.e. are cycling safety cases processed in a timely manner or are they shunted off to low priority “overflow boxes” as in one of our current cases?